-Self-selection: Consequence of a contract that induces only one group (e.g. low risk individuals) to participate.
+Self-selection: Consequence of a contract that induces only one group (e.g. low-risk individuals) to participate.

-Sell limit order: Conditional trading order that indicates that a, security may be sold at the designated price or higher.
+Sell limit order: Conditional trading order that indicates that a security may be sold at the designated price or higher.

 Selling group: All banks involved in selling or marketing a new issue of stock or bonds.

 Selling short: If an investor thinks the price of a stock is going down, the investor could borrow the stock from a broker and sell it.
 Eventually, the investor must buy the stock back on the open market.
 For instance, you borrow 1000 shares of XYZ on July 1 and sell it for $8 per share.
 Then, on Aug 1, you purchase 1000 shares of XYZ at $7 per share.
-You've made $1000 (less commissions and other fees) by selling short.
+You've made $1000 (fewer commissions and other fees) by selling short.